-All nominations will be reviewed by a selection committee composed of twelve members, which will include School of Architecture faculty and former Outstanding Alumni Award winners selected by the school’s three department heads.
+All nominations will be reviewed by a selection committee composed of nine members, which will include School of Architecture faculty and former Outstanding Alumni Award winners selected by the school’s three department heads.
 Selection committee members may write letters of support for nomination packets; however, an individual may not serve on the selection committee if they have made a formal nomination.
 Efforts will be made to retain four to six committee members from the previous year to provide continuity in the selection process.
 The selection committee will recommend a group of nominees to the dean, who will select the honorees.

 All information contained in nomination packages, as well as all selection committee discussions, will be kept strictly confidential to protect the integrity of the process.

 A maximum of five recipients of extraordinary merit may be selected each year.
 If a posthumous award is recommended, the recipient will not be included in the group of five.